data-centric-research/colur/README.md

-# COLUR: Learning, Unlearning and Relearning from Data with Uncertain Labels via Model Confidence Refinement
+# COLUR: Confidence-Oriented Learning, Unlearning and Relearning with Noisy-Label Data for Model Restoration and Refinement

 <div align="center">